Configuring SNMPv3

 The password can include alphabetic, numeric, and special characters, but it cannot include control characters.

-[edit snmp v3 usm local-engine user username] privacy-none;
+statement at the [edit snmp v3 usm local-engine user

-The SNMP version 3 (SNMPv3) uses the view-based access control model (VACM), which allows you to configure the access privileges granted to a group.
-Access is controlled by filtering the MIB objects available for a specific operation through a predefined view.
-You assign views to determine the objects that are visible for read, write, and notify operations for a particular group, using a particular context, a particular security model (v1, v2c, or usm), and particular security level (authenticated, privacy, or none).
+SNMP version 3 (SNMPv3) uses the view-based access control model (VACM), which allows you to configure the access privileges granted to a group.
+You can control the access by filtering the MIB objects available for a specific operation through a predefined view.
+You assign views to determine the objects that are visible for read, write, and notify operations for a particular group, using a particular context, a particular security model (v1, v2c, or usm), and a particular security level (authenticated, privacy, or none).
 For information about how to configure views, see Configuring MIB Views.

 You define user access to management information at the [edit snmp v3 vacm]

-security name belongs is configured at the [edit snmp v3 vacm
+security name can be associated with a group defined at the [edit snmp v3 vacm

 security-to-group]